Ghurtchu/parcsv/README.md

 ![My Image](screenshot_food.png)

-Let's see an advanced example using `Pipe`-s
+Let's see an advanced example using `Pipes`.

+`Pipe` is useful when there is a need to apply more than 1 transformation to CSV.
-`Pipe` holds functions which will be applied sequentially to transform CSV files.
+They hold filter/map/reduce functions which will be applied sequentially to CSV files.

-`Pipe` instances may hold filter/map/reduce functions, let's see the usage of:
+In this example we use:

-- `FilterColumnPipe` - filters to columns sequentially
+- `FilterColumnPipe` - filters columns sequentially
-- `FilterRowPipe` - filters to rows sequentially
+- `FilterRowPipe` - filters rows sequentially
 - `TransformColumnPipe` - transforms rows sequentially

+Scala code:

 ```scala
 import com.ghurtchu.csv._